realmcu/HoneyGUI/doc/en/FAQ/FPS.md

-# How To Increase FPS FAQ
+# How To Increase FPS

 ## Pixel format